Sunbeams Music Centre

 Design and Delivery: MawsonKerr with Richard Pender

-Greenbank House is located in a Northumberland village with expansive views across the Tyne Valley.
-It takes its design cues from the surrounding red brick houses of the area and replaces the dilapidated building that was previously on the site.
 Bedrooms are located on the ground floor with the vaulted living spaces making best use of the views across the valley on the first floor.
 The house is a super insulated timber frame with great airtightness and low energy use.
-It uses an MVHR, ground source heat pumps and solar panels.
+These fabric values are combined with energy efficient MVHR, ground source heat pumps and solar panels.
+By combining these qualities it maximises the potential to reduce running costs and save energy.

 Friar House Apartment Hotel